Alexandra-Georgiana/Connect-Four/README.md

 # Connect-Four
 # Connect 4 - Animated Menu

 This project is a Connect 4 game implemented in Python using Pygame.
-It features an animated menu, sound effects, and supports both Player vs Player (PvP) and Player vs AI (PvAI) game modes.
+It features an animated menu, and sound effects, and supports both Player vs Player (PvP) and Player vs AI (PvAI) game modes.

 ## Features